tylerlinquata/audio-downloader/README.md

 ## Usage

+### Audio Download
 1. Enter Danish words in the text area (one word per line) or load them from a file
 2. Configure the output directory and Anki media folder in the Settings tab
 3. Check or uncheck the "Copy to Anki Media Folder" option as needed
 4. Click "Start Download" to begin downloading audio files
 5. View the progress in the log area

+### Example Sentences Generation
+1. Go to the "Example Sentences" tab
+2. Enter Danish words in the text area (one word per line) or load them from a file
+3. Select your CEFR level (A1, A2, B1, B2, C1, C2) from the dropdown
+4. Enter your OpenAI API key (you can save it in the Settings tab)
+5. Click "Generate Example Sentences" to create context-appropriate sentences
+6. Save the results to a file when complete

 ## Notes

 - If a word fails to download, it will be added to a list of failed words
 - Failed words will be saved to `failed_words.txt` in the output directory
 - The application will remember your settings between runs
+- For the example sentences feature, you'll need an OpenAI API key
+- Generated sentences are tailored to your selected CEFR level for appropriate difficulty

 ## Troubleshooting